MasterChef (American TV series): Judges

 For the first five seasons, the series starred celebrity chefs Gordon Ramsay (the co-creator of the series and Hell's Kitchen), Graham Elliot and restaurateur Joe Bastianich.
 From seasons six through eight, pastry chef Christina Tosi temporarily replaced Bastianich.
-On season seven, Elliot departed as a judge, and in place of a third judge, there were a series of guest judges, one of which was Aarón Sánchez.
-Since season eight, Sánchez joined as a regular judge.
+In season seven, Elliot departed as a judge, and in place of a third judge, there were a series of guest judges, one of which was Aarón Sánchez.
+From seasons eight to fourteen, Sánchez was a regular judge.
 In season nine, Bastianich returned as a regular judge, replacing Tosi.
+In season fifteen, Tiffany Derry will join as a regular judge, replacing Sánchez.

 Series overview

 Specials

 Note: Bold indicates the winner(s) of the challenge.